Visitor Mode Phase 2 Guidelines

-All Paranal Visitor and designated Visitor Mode users (exceptions are VIMOS and GRAVITY users) are asked to prepare their observations using the web-based application p2.
+All Paranal Visitor and designated Visitor Mode users are asked to prepare their observations using the web-based application p2.

 Targets and backup: Make sure you have enough targets for the whole night.
 In case you need more to fill the night, additional targets must be requested and approved in advance.
 Similarly, you should have a backup program in case the conditions do not permit your main program to be executed.
 In particular, keep in mind that strong wind often comes from the North, so backup targets to the South should be prepared.
 Additional targets, backup targets and change of set-up must be requested well in advance using this procedure.